 If you have a friend, co-worker or family member whom you believe is being abused please browse through our site.
 You'll gain an in-depth understanding of exactly what she is living with on a daily basis.

-See: Helping a friend or family member.
+See: Supporting & helping a friend or family member.
 You'll be better prepared to offer her a kind heart and a helping-hand rather than inadvertently re-victimizing her with a lack of knowledge and insight as to how repeated abuse destroys a person piece by piece.

 Emotional abuse is underneath all other types of abuse.
 The most damaging aspect of abuse is the trauma to our hearts and souls from being betrayed by the people that we love and trust. - Robert Burney